kensanata/oddmuse6/FEATURES.md

   order to reduce the "noise" on the Changes page
 - if you're interested in reviewing all the changes made, you should definitely use the *all* checkbox to include minor changes
+- from the *History* pages, you can rollback to older revisions of a page, if and only if the old revision has been "kept", i.e. the "keep" file still exists